adobe/spectrum-css/.changeset/breezy-impalas-push.md

 ### S2 switch fixes

-This work addresses some very minor regressions noticed in the migrated S2 switch.
-We have reimplemented the switch animation durations tokens, and updated their usage within the style definitions correctly.
+This work addresses minor regressions in the Switch component.
+Animation tokens are reimplemented and their usage updated within the style definitions.

-PRs used as reference:
+Reference:

 - [S2 switch migration](https://github.com/adobe/spectrum-css/pull/2651)